 The API invoker can retrieve the needed security method for accessing service APIs when these AEF service APIs are published via CAPIF-6/6e reference point in CAPIF interconnection scenarios by re-using the security method negotiation described in TS 33.122 Clause 6.3.1.2.

-The API invoker is onboarded to the CCF-A based on TS 33.122 Clause 6.1, where in interconnection case in step 5, AEF Authentication and authorization information additionally includes the 3rd party/designated CCF-B information (ID/address) per service API in case if any of the service API(s) belongs to CCF-B.
+The API invoker is onboarded to the CCF-A (called Onboarded CCF) based on TS 33.122 Clause 6.1, where in interconnection case in step 5, AEF Authentication and authorization information additionally includes the 3rd party/designated CCF-B information (ID/address) per service API in case if any of the service API(s) belongs to CCF-B (called designated serving CCF to which the AEF belongs).

 Security Method negotiation: